 Finally, you may find it helpful in your writing to consider the following 5 'Golden Rules' for academic writing:

 1) Be selective and focused - If you are writing an article based on your Masters or Doctoral thesis, avoid trying to report on the whole piece of work.
 Instead, try to construct an article on particular aspects of interest.
 For instance, you might focus selectively on three key themes.
 Remember you can always write other articles!

 2) Find an interesting 'hook' and try to capture the reader's interest - What would readers of articles in this particular journal be interested in?
 Will you be suggesting something which will help their practice?
 Is there some particular problem or debate which your research taps into?
 Use that to set up the rationale for your article.

-4) Follow the journal guidelines precisely - Instructions are given for submission procedures including how to lay out the article, the use of APA system of referencing etc. If you're in doubt or unclear, please feel free to contact the Editor to discuss any questions.
+4) Follow the journal guidelines precisely - Instructions are given for submission procedures including how to lay out the article, the use of APA system of referencing etc. (See the 'author guidelines').
+If you're in doubt or unclear, please feel free to contact the Editor to discuss any questions.

 5) Work on your writing style and expression - Try to avoid boring, over-jargonised writing and, instead, try to write in more lively ways.
 The use of metaphors/imagery can help, for example.
 It can also help to check out those articles which you have found interesting and readable as opposed to those which are dry, dull and dreary.
-How did the author achieve this?
+How did the author achieve making their article interesting?
 And, remember, that it always helps to have someone else edit your final draft.